 - The color choices are a combination of Baha Blue and black and are quite nice.

-- The 1700 vacuum cleaner doesn’t have an airflow indicator, brush on/off switch, or variable suction control.
+- Doesn’t have an airflow indicator, brush on/off switch, or variable suction control.

 #3 Bissell PowerForce Helix Turbo 1701 Bagless Vacuum Review